 Sqirl

 This rooftop dining experience somehow manages to be healthy, delicious, and decadent at the same time.
-There’s a sorrel rice bowl topped with fried egg, a rich nutty porridge, house-made sausage, and even a sandwich named for meat-loving food critic Jonathan Gold that features prosciutto and fennel on a toasted baguette.
+There’s a sorrel rice bowl topped with fried egg, a rich nutty porridge, house-made sausage, and even a sandwich named after meat-loving food critic Jonathan Gold that features prosciutto and fennel on a toasted baguette.

 The Griddle Cafe